There are three anti-patterns Agile hates, a fourth that is detestable. Below I describe each, and their telltale signs.

-Another example might be organizing only in 6 member developer teams — regardless of need — because the Scrum Guide suggest “Fewer than three Development Team members decrease interaction and results in smaller productivity gains … Having more than nine members requires too much coordination” as if splitting the difference is the key to a highly effective team.
+Another example might be organizing developer teams with exactly 6 people — regardless of need — because the Scrum Guide suggests “Fewer than three Development Team members decrease interaction and results in smaller productivity gains … Having more than nine members requires too much coordination” as if splitting the difference is the key to a highly effective team.

 One final example is in those organizations that ‘install SAFe®’ in the hopes that its ceremonies lead to “… early and continuous delivery of valuable software.”

 For example, while hyperscrumdamentalists understand the reasoning behind various rituals and reporting, they’ve lost their way in that they now only see Agility happening through the devout practice of Scrum.
 Some go as far as to call those engaging in Kanban, Crystal Clear, or XP as heretics who should be shunned from any further contact with their teams.

 How do you tell if you’ve been afflicted with Hyperscrumdamentalism?
 Here are just a few of the revealing symptoms:

 - You pitch a royal fit if a developer doesn’t create a task in JIRA to fix a typo in a README.md file.

 - Your place blue painter’s tape on the floor with team members’ names on them so that stand-ups are consistent and orderly.